Learners in our Community often share their projects. But they don’t review other people’s projects as often.

 Apart from these, here are some silly mistakes that learners often make:

-- Unrendered images
+- unrendered images

-- Commented-out code left in the project
+- commented-out code left in the project

-- Forgetting to re-run the whole notebook
+- forgetting to re-run the whole notebook

-- Broken links that don’t open
+- broken links that don’t open

 If you haven’t dived into the code mention “Without diving deep into your code, I want to say…”.

-It is important to keep a tone of encouragement.
+It’s important to keep a tone of encouragement.
 It’s easy to do so when you find the project outstanding.
 In other cases, you should appreciate the effort of completing the project and be clear in mentioning the ways of improvement.